 - Ensure our classrooms are staffed by adults who have and promote a positive attitude towards parents/carers.
-All children are allocated a caseworker to support and encourage their involvement in activities supportive of the nurture approach and work holistically with parents/carers and relevant agencies. - Encourage multi-agency approaches to support children and parents - Offer short or medium- or long-term placements, depending on the child's specific needs. - Ensures placements are determined based on ongoing assessments using the Performance Indicators for Value Added Target Setting Profile.
-SPOT Assessment and other appropriate curriculum. - Provide a warm, welcoming and educational environment, that incorporates aspects of both home and school and where children feel accepted and valued - Provides opportunities for social learning through cooperation and play in a group - Offer support for positive emotional, social and cognitive development at the level of need for each child, by responding to them in a developmentally appropriate way - We can offer SEMH 1:1 and/or group interventions in a calm and safe environment, Blossom classroom.
+All children are allocated a caseworker to support and encourage their involvement in activities supportive of the nurture approach and work holistically with parents/carers and relevant agencies. - Encourage multi-agency approaches to support children and parents. - Ensures placements are determined based on ongoing assessments using the Performance Indicators for Value Added Target Setting Profile.
+SPOT Assessment and other appropriate curriculum. - Provide a warm, welcoming and educational environment, that incorporates aspects of both home and school and where children feel accepted and valued. - Provides opportunities for social learning through cooperation and play in a group. - Offer support for positive emotional, social and cognitive development at the level of need for each child, by responding to them in a developmentally appropriate way. - We can offer SEMH 1:1 and/or group interventions in a calm and safe environment.